Your doctor will conduct a medical exam and order tests to assess your lung function and rule out other conditions that can cause your symptoms.

 Lifestyle and home remedies

 Exercise is an important part of a healthy lifestyle for everyone, including most people with exercise-induced bronchoconstriction.
-Steps you can take to prevent or minimize symptoms of exercise-induced bronchoconstriction include the following:
+Besides taking your medication, steps you can take to prevent or minimize symptoms of exercise-induced bronchoconstriction include the following:

-- Do around 10 minutes of warm-up that varies in intensity before you begin regular exercise.
+- Do around 15 minutes of warmup that varies in intensity before you begin regular exercise.

 - Breathe through your nose to warm and humidify the air before it enters your lungs.